KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Stack videos
-To make it easier to visually analyse the videos created by phase_coh_freq() one can put them in a 2x2 grid.
-The advantage is that one has them running side by side and to pause all visualizations at times of interest.
-Note that the videos have to have the same number of images.
+To make it easier to visually analyse the videos created by phase_coh_freq() one can put them in a 2x2 grid enabling to pause at times of interest.
+Note that the videos have to have the same number of images and framerate.

     G = nx.watts_strogatz_graph(100, 12, 0)
     phase_coh_freq(3, 2, 20, G, 0.3, 0.1, 5, 10**(-2), 100, 10, 10000)